devopsw18/docs/docs/gettingstarted/services_ui/patientui.md

 > - Blood type
 > - Disability
 > - Preferred Language
-> - Country (if countris is outside Africa then ask Purpose of visit)
+> - Country (if countries is outside Africa then ask Purpose of visit)
 > - State
 > - Community
 > - Address